gminator/poker/README.md

 The app is easily install & configured using Docker, all packages and configurations will automatically be deployed.

+It will configure the following:
+1. Django3 + Django Rest Framework + Python3
+2. Postgress Service

 Follow the instructions below to run the service.

 ### Step 1: Intall Docker Desktop